arbor-sim/arbor/doc/py_profiler.rst

 Python Profiler
 ===============

-The Arbor python library has a profiler for fine-grained timings and memory consumptions of regions of interest in the code.
+Arbor's python module :py:mod:`arbor` has a profiler for fine-grained timings and memory consumptions of regions of interest in the code.

 Instrumenting Code
 ------------------